CompuSalle/UDP_File_Transferring/README.md

  just download the files and run them on a Linux system (maybe) - up to you -

- Use commands (send1- send2 -send3) and the file you want to transfer.
+ Use commands (Send1- Send2 - Send3) and the file name you want to transfer.

 That Easy !!!!